 What are the best few Canon 60D accessories worth considering and are any of them right for you?
 The short answer.
 It depends on the type of photography you are doing.

 When it was first released, the EOS 60D was the least expensive, NON-Rebel, Canon DSLR cameras.
 It is even more of a bargain now that it's been around for a while.
+The accessories and lenses mentioned in this post are also good for the 70D, 80D, and 90D.

 The Canon EOS 60D is a fast camera, takes great photos and has excellent video quality with lots of options to enhance the video as well.
 Here's the Good, the Bad, the Ugly, and the Must Have, when it comes to accessories for your EOS 60D.